Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * To achieve job function.
 We use the citation to specify `flow.typing.Callback` is the return value data type.
 We can see in following example `Callback` can define the return data type.

-* Use async_get to regist callback.
+* When calling job function, regist callback on step one.

 * OneFlow find the suitable time to regist the callback and job function return the result to the callback.

-The first two step is done by the user and the final step is done by OneFlow framework.
+The first three step is done by the user and the final step is done by OneFlow framework.

 ### Coding of callback function
 Prototype of callback function: